kasem-sm/SlimeKT/docs/android/features/ft_article.md

 - Users can search for articles and filter them according to their favorite author or any topic they like.
 - Custom Implementation:
-    - **Implemented custom pagination system.** It also supports recovery from process death and is based on the Single Source of Truth principle.
-Everything, such as the page number, search query, and selected topic, will be restored after the process death from the cache.
     - **Article Detail Screen Supports Text Markdown** such as displaying quotes, code blocks, and many more.
 - Daily Read Reminder notification and widget:
     - Users get a notification to read an article every 24 hours.